aaroncelestian/RamanLab/README.md

     - Gaussian, Lorentzian, Pseudo-Voigt, and Asymmetric Voigt
     - No need to define regions for fitting, no need for spectral smoothing (although it is an option)
     - Report generation and export of publication quality graphics
+  - Export fitted peaks to the mineral Raman modes database

 - **Batch Processing**
   - Import any number of spectra that your system can handle